STUDENT ACCESS AND DISABILITY SERVICES

 - Copy of your last Individualized Education Plan (IEP) if available.

-- For more information, see Verification of Specific Learning Disabilities PDF.
+- For more information please take the following to discuss with your established and ongoing treatment provider Verification of Specific Learning Disabilities PDF.

 - Chronic Illness: